hibbitts-design/grav-skeleton-helios-open-reader/README.md

 - Need zero-server, instant publishing directly from GitHub without any hosting setup
 - Prefer a large ecosystem of themes and plugins beyond what Grav currently offers

 Still unsure?
-Install the skeleton package on almost any Web server, replace the demo content with your own, and your reader is ready.
+Install the skeleton package on almost any Web server, add your [Grav Premium Helios theme](https://getgrav.org/premium/helios) license, replace the demo content with your own, and your reader is ready.
 Your content stays in portable Markdown files you own completely, and those same files work with other tools if your needs change.
 For zero-setup publishing directly from GitHub or Codeberg without a Web server, [Docsify-This](https://docsify-this.net) is a natural companion.

 ## Features